 Ray Rogers was fortunate enough to have gone to school in a small town where music was part of the standard curriculum.
 From kindergarten to sixth grade, he had music class twice a week.
 In junior high and high school he was in the school band and participated in choir and theatre.
 He was also actively participating in a local church choir as well.
 In college, he took piano.
 Ray has been teaching now for about nine years.

 Music is an essential part of Ray’s life.
 He believes music is the last tangible magic left in society.
 In 1988, he got a guitar as a Christmas gift.
 Building from what he learned in school, Ray taught himself how to play guitar.
 At 16 he started playing in bands outside of school.
-He continues to this day to play in bands such as The Sunsets and Rapid Fire.
+He continues to this day to play in bands such as The Sunsets and 80 Caliber.
 Ray has played in Chicago, Milwaukee, St. Louis, and several towns and cities in Illinois.
 He has played in front of crowds that numbered in the thousands and was fortunate enough to open for national acts such as Theory of a Deadman, Halestorm, and Copper.

 Ray taught a few people here and there in the late nineties.
 Nine years ago he started teaching again and it became his full time job.
 He has given private lessons at his home as well as local Sprigfield, Illinois music stores.
 Prior to moving to Florida, Ray taught at Rolens Brothers Music and Daddy O’s Music Shack.
 Both are located in Springfield Illinois.
 He taught every walk of life.
 Children, businessmen, soldiers, mailmen, and politicians to name but a few.
 A few of his students have tried out for “American Idol” and one student even made it onto “America’s Got Talent”.